bendourthe/computer-vision/Python/yolo-object-tracking/README.md

 ___
 ## Algorithm preview
-The algorithm will result in images where each identified object will be contoured by a rectangle, around which the corresponding object label and probability will be displayed.
+The algorithm results in images/videos where each identified object is contoured by a rectangle, around which the corresponding object label and probability is displayed.

 **Example on single images**